The Challenge

 Most organisations have a multitude of data sources, including

-• data from third-party data sources that do not have an API
+- data from third-party data sources that do not have an API but which can export their data as csv-file

 By making these data sources available through the Sensing Clues Upload Service, you can include them in your analytics, maps and reports in the same way as you can with Cluey observations.